-Button Images

-Now this is an exciting feature not found in many simplified packages.... images on buttons!
+Button Images Now this is an exciting feature not found in many simplified packages... images on buttons!
 You can make a pretty spiffy user interface with the help of a few button images.

 Your button images need to be in PNG or GIF format.
 When you make a button with an image, set the button background to the same color as the background.
 There's a button color TRANSPARENT_BUTTON that you can set your button color to in order for it to blend into the background.
 Note that this value is currently the same as the color as the default system background on Windows.
-If you want to set the button background color to the current system default, use the value COLOR_SYSTEM_DEFAULT as the background color.